python/typing_extensions/doc/index.rst

 Pure aliases
 ~~~~~~~~~~~~

-These are simply re-exported from the :mod:`typing` module on all supported
+Most of these are simply re-exported from the :mod:`typing` module on all supported
-versions of Python.
-They are listed here for completeness.
+versions of Python, but all are listed here for completeness.

 .. class:: AbstractSet